garrettpatterson/amazonassociates-widget-widget/README.md

 ## Feature Overview
 * Currently only has Recommended Product Links, and Omakase widget
+	* Both these widgets rely on iframes for display
+	* I don't want to try and reverse engineer any of the JS widgets or re-create some kind of custom widget.
 * Ability to customize appearance of the widget
 	* currently only supports the 120px wide formats
 	* Change layout from 1 product, to many, with and without pictures.